 The comprehensive safety plan shall include an assessment of the current status of any crime committed on campus and at school-related functions.
-Da Vinci RISE shall utilize Da Vinci Schools shall work with law enforcement, examine local assessments and data, and utilize Schoolzilla data warehouse of student information to assess reports of crime, suspension and expulsion rates, and surveys of students, parents/ guardians, and staff regarding their perceptions of school safety and school connectedness.
+Da Vinci RISE shall assess reports of crime, suspension and expulsion rates, and surveys of students, parents/ guardians, and staff regarding their perceptions of school safety and school connectedness using various instruments.
+The School Site Council (SSC) at RISE High shall be responsible for writing, updating, revising, and developing a comprehensive school safety plan relevant to the needs and resources of the school.